 Borders between states and countries are temporarily closed.
 Citizens are advised to stay at home.
 Most businesses and governments are on shutdown too.

-The airline industry is one directly affected by the corona virus.
+The airline industry is one directly affected by the coronavirus.
 To curtail the spread of the disease, authorities imposed travel bans and restrictions.

 Cancelled Shoreleave

-However, while sailing a few miles from coast, the Spanish Port Control made a broadcast via VHF that shore leave is not allowed in Spain.
+However, while sailing a few miles from the coast, the Spanish Port Control made a broadcast via VHF that shore leave is not allowed in Spain.

 Our Captain also prohibits us from going ashore.
-But even if shore leave is allowed, we won’t find anything in the city since everything is in lock down.
+But even if shore leave is allowed, we won’t find anything in the city since everything is in lockdown.

 Stranded Cruise Ships